mtvdoan/mtvdoan/README.md

 <hr/>

 <h5>
 🧑🏼👩🏻👧🏻👦🏻 Happily married to a giraffe 🦒 with two demons to take care of.
 I love creating and tinkering with new things.
 I fell in love with coding after attending Coding Dojo Full Stack Developer Bootcamp and cannot wait to learn more.
 Never stop learning.
 Always be coding.
-You may such at it at first but if you push yourself and practice, you'll get better.
+You may suck at it at first but if you push yourself and practice, you'll get better.

 <div>
      <img src="https://github.com/mtvdoan/mtvdoan/blob/main/smaller%20family%20commision.png" style="height: 200px; max-width: auto"/>